My entry for Supernatural Writing Contest

 I followed behind him up the stairs.
 The bed did look inviting.
 Big fluffy pillows lying upon the checker board quilt.
 I took my shoes off, plopped down on the top of the quilt.
 Frank placed an afghan over my legs.

 “Honey get some sleep, I’ll be back in a couple of hours.”
 I dozed off with vision of AJ running through my head.

 “He, he, he,” I turned in my sleep.
 What is that?
-I grouped for the light.
+I groped for the light.

 “He, he, he.”
 It sounded like a child’s giggle.